officialGanesh/Youtube-Automation/README.md

 In this project we'll be doing Web-Scraping using python.
-We'll be automating the youtube to get (or check) the content available on the favourite youtube channels. 😃 For this projct we need selenium 👊
+We'll be automating the youtube to get (or check) the content available on the favourite youtube channels. 😃 For this project we need selenium 👊